 In Yammer, under the list of groups, select Create Group.

 The Create A New Group dialog box opens.
-If you network allows external groups, you'll see options to create an Internal Group or External Group as in the following screenshot.
+If your network allows external groups, you'll see options to create an Internal Group or External Group:

 Select External Group.